k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

   **Example:**

   - ENV1 can be a source or target environment.
-The environment has two permission sets:
+The environment has 2 permission sets:
-    - Set1, enables Read only access.
-Testers with this permission set can only select this environment as a source environment in a TDM task.
+    - Set1, enables Read-only access.
+Testers with this permission set can select this environment only as a source environment in a TDM task.
-    - Set2, enables Write only access.
-Testers with this permission set can only select this environment as a target environment in a TDM task.
+    - Set2, enables Write-only access.
+Testers with this permission set can select this environment only as a target environment in a TDM task.
-    - Set3, enables both Read and Write access.
+    - Set3, enables both Read access and Write access.
 Testers with this permission set can select this environment as a source and/or target environment in a TDM task.

 - The **Number of Entities** indicates the maximum number of entities processed by a task and must be set for each access type.
 The Number of Entities is set on both **Read** and **Write** access types.
 A different number of entities can be set for each access type.